rust-stuco/lectures/week4/slides.md

 - Rust only has one string type in the core language, `str`
     * We almost always see it in its borrowed form, `&str`
     * String slices are `&str`
-    * String literals are `&str`—references to data stored in the program's binary
+    * String literals are also `&str`—they reference data stored in the program's binary
 * `String` is a growable, mutable, owned, UTF-8 encoded string type

 <!--